rlclarkjr/rlclarkjr.github.io/Readme.txt

-Hi, I am currently taking classes for Full Stack Development with MERN from MITxPRO.
-I will soon be certified in this field and hope to get a career in the field.
+Hi, I have a certificate in Full Stack Development with MERN from MITxPRO.
+I hope in the near future I am able to get a career in the field.
 Some hobbies I have are playing games on Xbox and reading old books from the 1900s.